Mona Wilson: Public servant

 In 1909 the Trade Boards Act set up boards to regulate some of the most exploitative industries, enforcing minimum wages and conditions.
 Wilson was appointed as a member of the chain-making and paper-box making boards.
 She also served on the Home Office departmental committee on industrial accidents.

-In 1911 she was appointed to the National Insurance Commission in 1911 on a seven-year contract.
+In 1911 Wilson was appointed to the National Insurance Commission in 1911 on a seven-year contract.
 Her annual salary of £1,000 made her the highest-paid woman civil servant of the time and one of the first British women to receive equal pay with men.
 (Note: Equal pay for men and women in comparable jobs was not the norm in the British civil service until 1961.)

+Wilson joined the National Organising Committee for War Savings in 1916, coordinating women's organisations to share news about government saving schemes.
 In 1917 Wilson was seconded to the newly formed Ministry of Reconstruction, where she was the first woman assistant secretary.
-She helped to coordinate the voluntary and professional sectors of women's social work during and just after the First World War, and took part in the early stages of establishing a ministry of health.
+She helped to coordinate the voluntary and professional sectors of women's social work during and just after the First World War, and took part in the early stages of establishing a Ministry of Health.
 She became disillusioned by the failure of the ministry to achieve social reforms, hampered by the obstruction of "departments more concerned with economy".
 Her term of appointment came to an end in 1919.
 She served from then until 1929 as a member of the Industrial Relief Research Board, and was a local magistrate, but her main pursuits were henceforward literary.